Flat-bodies

 (NCBI-index: 1.430472)

 The Black-spot Flat-body (Agonopterix propinquella) can be confused with the Ruddy Flat-body (Agonopterix subpropinquella).
-However, the Black-spot Flat-body has a pale grey or brown ground color with a dark-outlined cream-brown spot at the wing root.
-The Ruddy Flat-body is often reddish brown and the two conspicuous black spots are smaller than those of the Black-spot Flat-body.
+However, the Black-spot Flat-body has a pale grey or brown ground colour with a dark-outlined cream-brown spot at the wing root.
+The Ruddy Flat-body is often reddish brown, and the two conspicuous black spots are smaller than those of the Black-spot Flat-body.
 In addition, the Black-spot Flat-body has some dark spots along the leading edge of the forewing.
-The flight period in one generation is all year round and the wingspan is 16-19mm.
+The flight period in one generation is all year round, and the wingspan is 16-19mm.
 Host plant: Spear Thistle and Creeping Thistle.
 Dutch name: Zwartvlekkaartmot.
 Frisian name:

 Flying period: